marioo217/artificer-mortis-engineer/README.md

 Check it out!
 He's got some other cool things there.<br/>
 I also recommend buying his book, <a href="https://monkeydm.shop/collections/steinhardts-guide-to-the-eldritch-hunt-all" target="_blank" rel="noopener noreferrer">Steinhardt’s Guide to the Eldritch Hunt</a>, the one that this artificer subclass is compatible with.<br/><br/>

-I will try to keep this module updated.
+I will try to keep this module updated for future Foundry version releases.